Jitterx69/The-VectorVault/PRODUCTION-README.md

-# 🚀 Incident Guard AI - Production Deployment Guide
+# 🚀 Vector Vault - Production Deployment Guide

 ## Overview
-Your Incident Guard AI application has been fully containerized and deployed with enterprise-grade scalability features.
+Your Vector Vault application has been fully containerized and deployed with enterprise-grade scalability features.
 This guide covers the final production setup steps.

 ## ✅ Current Production Status